CortexIntelligentAutomation/docs/content/en/docs/2025.3/_shared/disaster-recovery/application-server/backup/run-remove-backup-script.md

     .\Cortex.Innovation.Backup.ps1
     ```

-1. Run the PowerShell command to backup the application services.
+1. Run the PowerShell command to remove the scheduled backup for the application services.
 1. A credentials prompt will appear.
 Enter credentials of a domain user that is a member of the local Administrators group on the server and press OK.
 1. Wait for the script to finish running.
-This should take approximately 1 minute.
+This should take seconds.
 1. Check that there have been no errors in the script; these would appear in red in the console.